 Creating a High Contrast Look with White Cabinets

 The high contrast white kitchen is the most striking of the bunch.
-Again, there are usually 2 products that blend together somewhat (cabinet/backsplash usually) and 1 product that hits it HARD with a high contrast jolt of dark gray, black or brown.
+Again, there are usually two products that blend together somewhat (cabinet/backsplash usually) and one product that hits it HARD with a high contrast jolt of dark gray, black or brown.

 This is the PERFECT example of a high contrast kitchen.
 The wicked quartz countertop pops off of the white cabinets.

 Read more: The 3 Best Whites for Cabinets